lvkxsz/strava-api-activities/README.md

 ## Loading to BigQuery

-SQL to load JSON activity file from Cloud Storage to BigQuery:
+SQL to load JSON activity file from Cloud Storage to BigQuery (use a Scheduled Query or similar):

 ```sql
 load data overwrite dataset.table (